ahmadawais/hacktoberfest/README.md

 ﻿# 🙌 Hacktoberfest

 This is a #Hacktoberfest training git repo on GitHub.
 Tada!
+All of the data present on this readme or in this repo is contributed by the meetup attendees.

 # What I learned at Meetups
 - Have an open mind and listen